em-cl/IoT-Project/README.md

 >Required

-PyMakr requires `Node.js` to work so istall this software aswell. ==Use the recomended version== [Node.js](https://nodejs.org/en.)
+PyMakr requires `Node.js` to work so install this software as well. ==Use the recommended version== [Node.js](https://nodejs.org/en.)
 The database editor used for this project is `Microsoft SQL Server Management Studio 18` ==Scroll down and pick the developer edition== [Ms SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)

 >Required

 You need the following project templates for visual studio, Empty solution, ASP.Net Core Web Api, Class Library, Console App, Blazor Server App Empty.
 Use the installer to add them.

->If you whant to deploy to customers in the future it is recomended to build automated tests for key functionality.
+>It is best practice to build automated tests for key functionality, if you have time.

 Test templates
 Automated tests with XUnit NUnit or MSTest